dogabenli/calculator/README.md

 Result: 15

+Each line has one instruction and one number and there is a space between them (ex: add 2).
 The number that next to apply instruction is initial value which is 3 in above example.
 Then, it starts to calculate from start to end.
 There is no precedence.